 There is not enough information currently available to say if or for how long after infection someone is protected from getting COVID-19 again.
 This is called natural immunity.
 However, some evidence indicates that natural immunity from COVID-19 may not last long.

 Experts advise that it is appropriate to be vaccinated even if you’ve had COVID-19.

-Short-term mild or moderate reactions have been reported, but they go away without complication or injury.
+Short-term mild or moderate COVID vaccine reactions in the elderly and among others have been reported, but they go away without complication or injury.
 Chills, fatigue, fever, headache, injection site pain and muscle pain have been reported in some people.
-These COVID vaccine side effects are actually an indication that your immune system is responding to the vaccine and are common when receiving vaccines.
+These COVID vaccine side effects are actually an indication that your immune system is responding to the vaccine and are common when receiving vaccines of all types.

-While it’s true that most people who have gotten COVID-19 have recovered, it’s also true that around 2 million people worldwide have died from the virus.
+While it’s true that most people who have gotten COVID-19 have recovered (around 98%), it’s also true that more than 6 million people worldwide have died from the virus, according to the World Health Organization.
 Because the disease can damage the lungs, heart and brain, it may also cause long-term health problems that experts are still working to understand.

 The vaccine also protects those around you, since many infections appear to be spread by people who are not sick but are carrying the virus.
 Widespread vaccination protects populations, including those who are most at risk and those who can’t be vaccinated.
 It will be important for ending the pandemic.

 The Vaccine Has a Microchip to Control the General Population

 There is no microchip in the vaccine, and it will not track people or gather personal information into a database.